Can You Dry Scoop Creatine

 What Is Dry Scooping Creatine?

-Dry scooping creatine is basically where you take a scoop of creatine, open your mouth, tilt your head back, dump the scoop of dry powder into your mouth, and dry it to choke it down without any water.
+Well, some believe it gets easier than that, so they dry scoop creatine.
+Dry scooping creatine is essentially when you take a scoop of creatine, open your mouth wide, tilt your head back, pour the scoop of dry powder in your mouth, and dry scoop it to gulp it down without any water.

 Why?
 We’re not quite sure.